skylightio/skylight-docs/app/views/skylight/docs/chapters/_60-environments.md

 We welcome our <%= link_to "Skylight for Open Source", "/oss" %> customers and their contributors to profile these other environments so that you can view them separately in the Skylight UI:

-<%= image_tag "skylight/docs/environments/environments-dropdown-oss.png", alt: "Screenshot of Environments Dropdown for an OSS app", style: "width: 100%; max-width: 350px;" %>
+<%= image_tag "skylight/docs/environments/environments-dropdown-oss.png", alt: "Screenshot of Environments Dropdown for an OSS app", style: img_width(350) %>

 If you would like to help an open source app enable Skylight in a new environment, see the <%= link_to "Skylight Environments", "#skylight-environments" %> section to learn more, then open a PR to the open source project.